mahlonsmith/Arborist-SNMP/README.md

 Warnings are only set for swap by default, since that is usually a better indication of an impending problem.

+2 properties are set on the node, "memory" and "swap".
+Each is a Hash that contains current usage and remaining available.

 #### Processes